mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `getMonthArray` method

-The `getMonthArray` method have been removed.
+The `getMonthArray` method has been removed.
 You can use the `startOfYear` and `addMonths` methods to recreate its behavior:

 ```diff